NewsDejaVu/NewsDejaVu.github.io/_posts/2023-12-07-Uni-Hearings-Then-and-Now-Part-3.md

 ---
 layout: post
+# Need to use "\n" to convert to newlines
-title: "SPECIAL ISSUE: University Hearings Then and Now -- Part 3"
+title: "SPECIAL ISSUE: University Hearings Then and Now\n-- Part 3"
 tags: [University]
 date: 2023-12-07
 ---